-Some senior procurement executives such as Fortune 100 CPO Reza Hagel believe that the current category manager role as we know it should be spit-up into a domain expert role with the aim to manage stakeholder relationships and a purchasing manager role focusing on the new generation of added value procurement services.
+Some senior procurement executives such as Fortune 100 CPO Reza Hagel believe that the current category manager role as we know it should be spit-up.
+Reza believes that the role should be split into a domain expert role with the aim of managing stakeholder relationships, as well as a purchasing manager role focused on the new generation of added value procurement services.

-Hagel also notes that the foundation for business modeling is absent and the use of data in decision makings and strategic planning is not part of a defined process.
+Hagel also notes that the foundation for business modelling is absent and the use of data in decision makings and strategic planning is not part of a defined process.

 There are many ways to develop a category strategy, but here are some questions and points to consider.

-• Improvement – The market intelligence gained from the market analysis is applied.
-This may lead to a change in specifications, changing the scope of work or finding a new supply base and new vendors.
+- Improvement: The market intelligence gained from the market analysis is applied.
+This may lead to a change in specifications, and also can change the scope of work or finding a new supply base and new vendors.

 There are certain pre-requisites for successful category management:

 - An analysis of organizational strategic goals, and tying sourcing to these goals.

 - Updated pricing analysis on local and international markets, and the prevailing trends.